AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 - To configure both Port1 and Port2, go to "Interfaces" tab:

-  - Select an interface and clink on "Edit".
-Enter following details:
+  - Select an interface and click on "Edit".
+Enter the following details:

     - Enter an Alias (i.e: LAN/WAN) for the interface
     - Enable DHCP to ensure FW retrieve private IP information from AWS console